About Energy Psychology

 psychology difficulties, aka "suffering."
 Energy Psychology includes techniques that help you find and strengthen your inner and outer resources.

 Energy psychology focuses on the relationship between thoughts, emotions, sensations, and behaviors, and known bioenergy systems (such as meridians and the biofield).
-Although it may sound "woo-woo," we know that that invisible energies are very much a part of human beings.
+Although it may sound "woo-woo," we know that invisible energies are very much a part of human beings.
 For example, we can measure the electrical impulses of the heart beating, or the frequency of brain waves.
 Energy psychology is no longer on the fringe of therapies that can be shown to help those in emotional distress.
+It has scientific research to demonstrate its success.

 According to the website GoodTherapy.org, "Energy psychology is based on the broad theory that mental health and physical health conditions are related to altered flow and function in the body’s electrical energies and energy fields.
 The idea that the body’s electricity and energy can be manipulated to produce healing and spiritual development is a root of many ancient, holistic approaches to medicine.